Maximum Eigenvalue Detection based Spectrum Sensing in RIS-aided System with Correlated Fading: System Model

 \section{System Model}

-This paper considers a wireless communication system comprising a single-antenna PU, an SU with $M$ antennas, and a RIS with $N$ elements, as shown in Fig. \ref{fig:system_model}.
+This paper considers a wireless communication system comprising a single-antenna PU, an SU with $M$ antennas, and an RIS with $N$ elements, as shown in Fig. \ref{fig:system_model}.
 Considering that the RIS is deployed to enhance the spectrum sensing capability, it is reasonable to assume that the RIS is strategically placed such that it provides a strong LoS link to SU.
-Hence, we can model the channel array response between the RIS and SU as \cite{WangPeilan2020Channelarrayresponse}
+Hence, we can model the channel array response of the RIS-SU link as \cite{WangPeilan2020Channelarrayresponse} \begingroup \abovedisplayskip{0.3ex} \belowdisplayskip{0.3ex}